Annual

 businesses and receive training

-At IDRF, our relief efforts are global and we work with caring people, quality partners, and community leaders all around the world who share a common belief — that everyone should have the resources and opportunities to be self-sufficient.
-We have supported long-term development and emergency programs in 30 countries around the world, implementing 94 different projects.
+We work with trusted partners and community leaders around the world who share a common belief — that everyone deserves the resources and opportunities to be self-sufficient.
+We have supported long-term development and emergency programs in 34 countries around the world, implementing 100+ different projects.

 people supported with emergency response